 - Richard E. Steimel Memorial Scholarship

 $500.
-Resident of Holmes County, attending Wayne College or Holmes Campus and have financial need.
+Resident of Holmes County, attending Wayne College or The Wayne College Holmes Campus, and have financial need.

 $500 or two $250.
-Full-time or part-time students pursuing the Wayne College Associate of Applied Science Degree in Paraprofessional Education.
+Students must be enrolled with at least 6 credit hours and pursuing the Wayne College Associate of Applied Science Degree in Paraprofessional Education.
 Students must have completed at least one of the core education courses and passed with an “A” or “B”.
 Students must be enrolled in the Wayne College Associate of Applied Science Degree in Paraprofessional Education – Intervention Specialist program.

 - Craig Alan Swope Scholarship

 $1,000 or two $500.
 Enrolled in Paraprofessional Education program.
 Financial need.